 Kansas City, Mo.

 INBIA’s 23rd International Conference on Business Incubation took place April 19-22, 2009, at the Westin Crown Center in Kansas City, Mo.
 The event featured more than 60 educational sessions, roundtable discussions and forums, as well as incubator tours and networking activities.

 More than 130 business incubation professionals from around the world met in New Orleans Oct.
 13-15 to gain new skills, network with colleagues, tour Baton Rouge incubators and discover the festive spirit of the French Quarter.
 INBIA thanks our speakers for their insightful sessions, our sponsors for their support and our attendees for their participation.

 May 4-7, 2008

-More than 630 people from 44 countries attended NBIA’s 2008 conference in San Antonio, Texas.
-Educational sessions, networking and a hotel on the Riverwalk were just a few of the highlights of NBIA’s event in this warm, Southern city.
+More than 630 people from 44 countries attended INBIA’s 2008 conference in San Antonio, Texas.
+Educational sessions, networking and a hotel on the Riverwalk were just a few of the highlights of INBIA’s event in this warm, Southern city.

 Oct.
 30-Nov.
 1, 2007

 Business incubation practitioners from across the globe met Oct.
 30-Nov 1 for INBIA’s 17th Fall Training Institute.
 Highlights of the event included in-depth training, a tour of the Nashville Business Incubation Center, and plenty of opportunities for networking and fun in Nashville.